Sparse Oracle Inequalities for Variable Selection via Regularized Quantization: Appendix

 \subsection{Proof of Proposition \ref{deviationlocalisee}}

-This proof is a slight modification of the proof of Theorem 3.1 in \cite{Levrard14}, and mainly relies on the use of Gaussian complexities combined with Slepian's Lemma (see, e.g., Theorem 3.14 in \cite{Massart03}).
-First, it may be easily noticed that, for every $j=1, \hdots, k$, if $I_w(\c' - \c) \leq r$, then, for all $x$ in $\mathbb{R}^d$,
+This proof is a slight modification of the proof of Theorem 3.1 in \cite{Levrard14}, and mainly relies on the use of Gaussian complexities combined with Slepian's Lemma (see, e.g., Theorem 13.3 in \cite{Massart13}).
+For every $j=1, \hdots, k$, if $I_w(\c' - \c) \leq r$, then, for all $x$ in $C$, using $|a^2 - b^2| \leq 2 \max(|a|,|b|)|a-b|$ for $a$,$b$ in $\mathbb{R}$ and the Cauchy-Schwarz inequality, we get

 which leads to